manu515256/blog-manu-api/README.md

 # Run npm install for install dependencies
 # Use the DB dump in db/dump
-# Run nodemon server.js for run the Api
+# Run "nodemon server.js" for run the Api